 Listen to live Air traffic Information from Bristol airport, practice your Morse code, and see live aircraft data on a radar display.

-Kids can dress up, and try the PC based WW2 air combat simulator.
+Kids young and old can dress up, and try the PC based WW2 air combat simulator.